 Both St. Thomas and St. John have excellent offerings for family-friendly fun.
 At Saint John, your kids can join you in snorkeling, paddleboarding, flyfishing, and kayaking.
 Horseback riding is common in these areas, so be sure to arrange a session for your family.

 SNUBA diving is a lesser-known but equally fun activity for kids.
 This diving style doesn't require complex gear like scuba diving, nor does it demand extensive skills.
-If your kids like watersports, you should have them try out this activity.
+If your kids like watersports, you should have them try it out.

-Saint Thomas has equally excellent locations kids would love to visit.
-Coral World is a five-acre marine park offering attractions like an underwater observation tower.
+Coral World Ocean Park in St Thomas is a five-acre marine park offering attractions like an underwater observation tower.
 Jump on the St. Thomas Skyride for an opportunity to see breathtaking views of the region from the sky.
-Families can also check out Virgin Island history at Blackbeard's Castle, a Danish fort that opened in 1689.
-This island is also the only one with a zip-lining course, Tree Limin Extreme.
+There is also the family friendly zip-lining course at Tree Limin Extreme.

 Verdict: Tie.
 It depends on what activities your kids like.
 But there are fun things to do in St Thomas and St. John for kids.